DutchMaker/TTL-computer/Documentation/Modules/Controller.md

 Instructions are translated to a maximum of 48 control lines and the state of these lines are stored in the control ROM.
 Because the ROM stores one byte (8 bits) per address, we need to read a byte from 6 sequential addresses to come up with the 48 bit word for the control lines.
 The _data byte counter_ (74161 binary counter) result is used during composition of the current ROM memory address.
 We are using only 3 bits of this counter for this purpose.

-### Shift registers
+### Registers

-The 48 bit control word is stored in serial-in/parallel-out (SIPO) 6 shift registers (74595).
-To transfer the bits from the ROM to the SIPO shift registers, we use one parallel-in/serial-out (PISO) shift register (74165).

-When transfer is complete, we have all the control bits ready to be used and visualized.
+The 48 bit control word is stored in 8-bit registers (74377).
+The data byte counter determines which of the registers is used to store the current data byte.
+Register selection is done using a  3-to-1 multiplexer (74138).
+When transfer is complete, we have all the control bits ready to be used.

-### _Data bit_ counter

-In order to load bits from ROM into the PISO/SIPO shift registers we need to keep track of a load state (i.e. which data bit is being loaded); after 8 bits are loaded, the ROM bank counter needs to advance and the next 8 bits must be loaded.

 ### Internal clock